What to do with the returns cash

 And it involves a little bit of our own genealogical returns: let’s all use the cash to pay back our state and local genealogical societies and return the favor for all the work they’ve done for us over the years.

-Here at the end of this terrible year of 2020, it’s time to recognize that so many of the societies we depend on for help and research information about our families have been hammered — absolutely flattened — by the closures and issues posed by this terrible pandemic.
+Here at the end of 2021 — this second year of this seemingly-endless pandemic — it’s time to recognize that so many of the societies we depend on for help and research information about our families have been hammered — absolutely flattened — by the closures and issues posed by this terrible pandemic.
 Many of them have incurred enormous costs pivoting to the virtual environment.

 So if we can help — and that returns cash gives us the way to do it — it’s time to help.